OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 opkg -h
 ```

-`opkg` has a lot of functionality, and this tutorial will show you the most important commands to know with `opkg`
+`opkg` has a lot of functionality, and this tutorial will show you the most important commands to know.

 ## Finding packages to install